 For any computer applications utilized, alternate documentation and/or procedures that provide at least the level of control described by the standards in these TICS, as approved by the Cherokee Nation Gaming Commission (CNGC), will be acceptable.
-Computer applications shall be subject to the standards in Section 20 - Information Technology.

 4.2 General Provisions.